 Broad spectrum light boxes are described as being as close to full spectrum lighting as you can get without the UV rays.
 Typically they have a CRI. of around 82 and a kelvin temperature of around 4200.
 Broad spectrum light bulbs are described as being a pure white light.
 Most light box companies use a broad spectrum light therapy bulb so that there is no danger of UV rays.

-Light therapy with a NorthStar 10,000™ can make your winters happier, healthier, less stressful, brighter and UV FREE!
+All Alaska Northern Lights products are broad spectrum lights.
+Our light therapy devices can make your winters happier, healthier, less stressfsul, brighter and UV FREE!